vijit-kala/vijit-kala/README.md

 - 💬 Ask me about - C++
 - 📫 How to reach me: <vijitkala@gmail.com>
 - 😄 Pronouns: He/She
-- ⚡ Fun fact: I can code for almost 48 hours in a single run
+- ⚡ Fun fact: The creators of Breaking Bad made a real savewalterwhite.com, and it has raised over $125,000 for The National Cancer Coalition.
+Cool right?